HamenderS/React-File-Uploader/README.md

-### You have to add contant value of API_KEY, STAGING_URL, PROCESS_URL and STATUS_URL in the /utilities/constant.ts file.
+### You have to add constant value of API_KEY, STAGING_URL, PROCESS_URL and STATUS_URL in the /utilities/constant.ts file.

 # Getting Started with Create React App